VanOns/laravel-attachment-library/docs/basic-usage/configuring-your-model.md

 # Configuring your model

-Accepting attachments for your object requires the use of the trait: `HasAttachments`.

-Your model should look like:
+Accepting attachments for your model requires the use of the trait: `HasAttachments`.
+Your model should look like the following:

 ```php
 namespace App\Models;